Emergency Field Hospital Being Built In New Yorks Central Park For Coronavirus Patients - UrduPoint

 Emergency Field Hospital Being Built In New York's Central Park For Coronavirus Patients

-NEW YORK, (UrduPoint / Pakistan Point News - 30th Mar, 2020 ) :An emergency field hospital is being set up in New York City's Central Park to treat a growing number of coronavirus patients in one of United States' epicenters of the Covid-19 outbreak.
+NEW YORK, (UrduPoint / Pakistan Point News - 31st Mar, 2020 ) :An emergency field hospital is being set up in New York City';s Central Park to treat a growing number of coronavirus patients in one of United States' epicenters of the Covid-19 outbreak.

 Samaritan's Purse, a religious humanitarian aid organization, is building the hospital, and it is expected to open on Tuesday.
 The field hospital, which is made up of tents, will have at least 68 beds, according to a press release.